9001/copyparty/README.md

 * you can name it whatever, `foobar` is just an example
 * if you're using config files, put `shr: /foobar` inside the `[global]` section instead

-users can delete their own shares in the controlpanel, and a list of privileged users (`--shr-adm`) are allowed to see and/or delet any share on the server
+users can delete their own shares in the controlpanel, and a list of privileged users (`--shr-adm`) are allowed to see and/or delete any share on the server

 after a share has expired, it remains visible in the controlpanel for `--shr-rt` minutes (default is 1 day), and the owner can revive it by extending the expiration time there